39 top tips for fishkeepers

 You can have too much of a good thing, and sometimes a fascination with equipment will lead to a deviation from the original point – enjoying fish.

-Take a step back and think hard about the equipment that you really need, and the equipment that you don’t.
+Take a step back and think hard about the equipment that you actually need, and the equipment that you don’t.
 Syphons, algae pads and nets are essential, but what about the other stuff that you have accumulated?
-Do you really need battery vacuums, nitrate removers and other gadgets, or can they be done with in exchange for a bit more regular maintenance?
+Do you need battery vacuums, nitrate removers and other gadgets?
+Perhaps with more regular maintenance you'll be fine without them.

 This simple bit of kit is so useful to the fishkeeper.
-Excess light can cause algae in all types of aquariums, and if you rely on your own switching on and off, and forget, or can’t get to the tank for what ever reason, it is likely that you will get algae as a result.
+Excess light can cause algae in all types of aquariums.
+If you rely on manually switching it on and off you are likely to forget one day.
+This is likely to result in algae issues when it occurs.

-Live plants and corals have adapted to the constant sunlit day and dark night cycle of the tropics, so by plugging your lighting into a timer you can simulate it, providing your livestock with what they need.
+Live plants and corals have adapted to the constant sunlit day and dark night cycle of the tropics.
+By plugging your lighting into a timer you can simulate it, providing your livestock with what they need.

 No special aquatic timers are necessary, and a short trip to your local DIY store will offer you all you need.
-Simple analogue timers will suffice, but digital models are also available.
+Simple analogue timers will suffice, but digital, wifi compatible models are also available.

 28. Test water

-So many health problems can be traced to adverse water conditions.
-If your fish start to look sick, test the water.
-Anything more than ‘0’ in readings of ammonia or nitrite is unacceptable, and even low underlying levels can cause stress and disease to your fish.
+You can trace many health problems to bad water conditions.
+If your fish begin to look sick, test the water.
+Anything more than ‘0’ in readings of ammonia or nitrite is unacceptable.
+Even low, underlying levels can cause stress and disease to your fish.

 Check the pH to see if it has changed from the norm.
 A rising pH can make ammonia more toxic, and a sinking pH can crash to dangerously acidic levels.
 If you treat with medications but still expose your fish to less-than-perfect conditions, they may not respond to treatment.